DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RLUhwGLJhsI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 {{% note %}}

-Even before dolby digital it was really common to have quiet parts right before loud parts to make the audience perceive explosions more loudly.
-Gary Rydstrom explains:
+- Even before Dolby Digital, filmmakers would often use silence to make explosions seem louder.

-> Just before an explosion, I like to have a moment of silence or expectation, have an explosion preceded by a sucking in of air, a light high sound, then a rest, and then the explosion coming in as a surprise.”
+- For example, Gary Rydstrom would use a moment of silence or expectation, followed by a sucking in of air, a light high sound, and then a rest, before the explosion.

-DSS makes this process much more intense, by having quieter quiets and louder loud parts.
+- Digital surround sound (DSS) makes this process even more intense, by having quieter quiets and louder loud parts.

-Examples of filmmakers pairing true silences with loud transient sounds like explosions to exploit digital surround sound’s full dynamic range can be found in a wide variety of films.
+- Examples of filmmakers pairing true silences with loud transient sounds like explosions to exploit DSS's full dynamic range can be found in a wide variety of films.

+**Additional thoughts:**

+The use of silence to make explosions seem louder is a classic example of sound design.
+It is a simple but effective technique that can be used to create a more immersive and impactful cinematic experience.

+DSS takes this technique to the next level by allowing for quieter quiets and louder loud parts.
+This means that the silence before an explosion can be even more complete, and the explosion itself can be even louder and more powerful.

+This technique is often used in action films, but it can also be used in other genres, such as horror and science fiction.
+For example, in the horror film "The Quiet Place" (2018), the filmmakers use silence to create a sense of suspense and dread.
+When the monsters finally appear, they are all the more terrifying because of the silence that precedes them.

 {{%/ note %}}